Watermelon, Kale and Feta Salad! I’m just living my best life over here and eating this on repeat.

-If you follow along on snapchat or insta-stories, you know I’ve been loading up on that yellow and red watermelon like it’s my job.
+If you follow along on insta-stories, you know I’ve been loading up on that yellow and red watermelon like it’s my job.
 I’m eating on average 2 lbs a day and nothing about that is going to change until watermelon goes out of season.
 I’m obsessed.
 When I actually get a watermelon to last me more than a few moments and take the time to dice it up, then this Watermelon, Kale and Feta Salad is what’s on the agenda.
 It’s the perfect end of summer salad.
 The watermelon and feta make it feel bright and cheerful, and the kale is kinda sorta transitioning it into fall.
 Add to that my balsamic vinaigrette, plenty of toasted pepitas and you’re ready to go.

-- 1/2 seedless watermelon, cut into 1 cubes
+- 1/2 seedless watermelon cut into 1 cubes

-- 1 shallot, finely chopped
+- 1 shallot finely chopped

 - 4 tablespoons torn mint

 - 6 tablespoons olive oil